SiliconLabsSoftware/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 ![display](image/display.png)

+> [!NOTE]
+>
-**Note:** score is the probability score of the detected gesture as a uint8 (i.e. 255 = highest confidence that the correct gesture was detected)
+> The score is the probability of the detected gesture as a uint8 (i.e. 255 = highest confidence that the correct gesture was detected)

 #### BLE ####